RichieSK/InspectorDiet/README.md

 ## Django Webserver
 The YOLO models mentioned above have been deployed on the Django webserver, which exposes its services as REST APIs to the user.

 These REST APIs are used to perform authentication of the user, classify images and identify the nutritional values of the foods involved.
+The workflow can be shown below:
+- The user logs in using Authentication and receives a token.
+- Using the token, the user can view their recent searches and obtain corresponding nutritional information.
+- The user can send a picture and receive a list of foods and their corresponding nutritional values.

+The list of foods is obtained using the YOLO deep learning model mentioned above.
+After obtaining the list, we use a look-up table which combines information found on this [dataset](https://www.kaggle.com/datasets/trolukovich/nutritional-values-for-common-foods-and-products) and information found on the internet for Indian foods.

+Using the above as a look-up table, we can get the nutritional values of all the foods and combine them to get a comprehensive nutritional evaluation of the foods.

-An advantage of this method is that the user need not use an Android device.
-The server can also be accessed by a webpage as well using the exposed APIs mentioned below.
+The advantage of using a server is that the user need not use an Android device.
+The server can also be accessed by a webpage as well using the exposed APIs which are mentioned below.

-Moreover, it removes all computational requirement on the user as we can built strong, robust models on the server and we need not have these be stored on edge devices.
+Moreover, it removes all computational requirement on the user as we can build strong, robust models and deploy them on the server.
+As a consequence, we are not required to store these model on edge devices.

 The server accesses a MongoDB database where all the information about nutrition and users are stored.
 The authentication of the users happens in the Django Database.